Nodeguardians/ng-questplay/README.md

 quest find
 ```

-Alternatively, you can immediately specify the quest name (hypenated, no spaces).
+Alternatively, you can immediately specify the quest name (hyphenated, no spaces).

 ```
 quest find using-signatures